Annie-Zhu1210/CASA0021_GPP_Group1/README.md

 > Image placeholder: insert Figure 3.2.6 Personalised accessories, from left to right: Santa hat, Sorting Hat, rabbit ears.

-For the iteration, an earlier prototype used a rectangular screen on a stand, which was functional but visually far from a companion device.
-A later sketch explored a more rounded enclosure with a clearer head-body relationship.
-A fully integrated shell was also considered, but a separable structure was adopted because it is easier for debugging and reassembly.
+For the iteration, an earlier prototype (Figure 3.2.7) used a rectangular screen on a stand, which was functional but visually far from a companion device.
+A later sketch (Figure 3.2.8) explored a more rounded enclosure with a clearer head-body relationship.
+A fully integrated shell shown in Figure 3.2.9  was also considered, but a separable structure was adopted because it is easier for debugging and reassembly.
 These changes improved both the emotional character and the practical usability of MoodLink.

 > Image placeholder: insert Figure 3.2.7 Sketch of the first version of the enclosure.